baranakyolif/StenoNFT/README.md

 CODE OUTPUT:

-The places marked in red in the picture are where a total of 4000 ASCII characters (about 1 word page) are hidden.
+The places represented in red in the image are where a total of 4000 ASCII characters (about 1 word page) are hidden.
+(The red color is only used to show where the data is hidden in the image.
+The system chooses the most appropriate colors for the image and makes it unknown where the data is hidden).

 ![image](https://github.com/baranakyolif/StenoNFT/assets/165828667/bd55f90b-57e0-452d-ad78-c37c50354baa)